-When it comes to HIV infection, it’s important to know what early symptoms to look for.
-Early detection of the infection can help ensure that you receive prompt treatment to control the virus and to possibly slow the progression into AIDS.
+When it comes to HIV transmission, it’s important to know what early symptoms to look for.
+Early detection of HIV can help ensure that prompt treatment is received to control the virus and slow the progression into stage 3 HIV, a more appropriate term for AIDS.

 Symptoms associated with the flu may be the first to arise as early signs of HIV.
-Early signs of HIV include:
+These can include:

 - swollen lymph nodes